halevans/Ski-Map-App/README.md

 - The "X" close button symbol in the top right of the MapModal (i.e. the pop-up when you click on a resort card) does not work -- closing must be done using the "Close" button in the bottom right of the pop-up.
     - It appears to be due to conflict between the `e.stopPropagation()` and the fact that no event is passed to the method.
+- On clicking on a Map (i.e. opening MapModal component) the console provides a warning of `React does not recognize the 'skiMap' prop on a DOM element.
+If you intentionally want it to appear in the DOM as a custom attribute, spell it as lowercase 'skimap' instead.
+If you accidentally passed it from a parent component, remove it from the DOM element`.
+- The prop for the high-resolution `img` for the MapModal should be `{this.props.skiMap.media.original.url}`, rather than `{this.props.skiMap.media.image.url}`.
+    - The images doesn't load due to a CORBs issue: `Cross-Origin Read Blocking (CORB) blocked cross-origin response https://skimap.org/data/987/3535/1669939931.pdf with MIME type application/pdf.`
+    - Using `media.image.url` instead renders an image, however not all elements in the skiMap array have entries for `media.image.url` (i.e. some are null), whereas for `media.original.url` do -- the CORBs issue should therefore be investigated.

 ## Final Product